 Dr Charalampos Tsoumpas

-Charalampos (Harry) Tsoumpas is a Royal Society Industry Fellow since 2018 and Lecturer of Medical Imaging at the Department of Biomedical Imaging Science, University of Leeds in the UK since 2013.
-He is also a Visiting Assistant Professor with the Translational Molecular Imaging Institute at Mount Sinai, New York since 2014.
-He received his PhD degree on the "Direct statistical parametric image estimation for linear pharmacokinetic models from quantitative positron emission tomography measurements" from Imperial College London in 2008 and worked as a post-doctoral fellow at King’s College London on PET-MR from 2008 to 2013.
-He is a Senior Member of IEEE, Fellow of Higher Education Academy, Member of the Institute of Physics (IOP), Member of the Institute the Institute of Physicists and Engineers in Medicine (IPEM), Member of the European Society for Molecular Imaging (ESMI) and Member of the IEEE Nuclear & Plasma Sciences Society.
-He has contributions in more than 60 peer-reviewed papers, 130 conference abstracts and three patents.
+Charalampos (Harry) Tsoumpas is currently a Professor of “Quantification in Molecular Diagnostics & Radionuclide Therapy” at the University of Groningen (the Netherlands) whilst he maintains an Honorary Lecturer appointment at the University of Leeds.
+Previously he was a Royal Society Industry Fellow (2018-2021) and Lecturer of Medical Imaging at the University of Leeds from 2013 to 2021.
+He is also an Adjunct Professor with the Biomedical Engineering & Imaging Institute at Mount Sinai, New York since 2014.
+He received his PhD degree on the "Direct statistical parametric image estimation for linear pharmacokinetic models from quantitative positron emission tomography measurements" from Imperial College London in 2008 and worked as a post-doctoral fellow at King’s College London on PET-MRI from 2008 to 2013.
+He is Fellow of the Institute of Physics (IOP), Fellow of the Institute of Physics and Engineering in Medicine (IPEM), Fellow of Higher Education Academy, Senior Member of IEEE, Member of the European Society for Molecular Imaging (ESMI) and Member of the IEEE Nuclear & Plasma Sciences Society.
+He has contributions in more than 100 peer-reviewed papers, 50 conference papers, 150 conference abstracts, two scientific magazine articles, two book chapters and two awarded international patents.

 Dr Tsoumpas interests revolve around the research methodology for quantitative Positron Emission Tomography (PET).
 He is passionate in pioneering the development of human molecular imaging with PET for the creation of cutting edge technologies that will significantly evolve clinical research and healthcare in several fields of Biomedicine.

 STIR: Software for Tomographic Image Reconstruction: This is the most widely used open access software for PET image reconstruction.
-Its main publication, Thielemans, Tsoumpas, et al (2012), received the 2017 Rotblat Medal as the most cited research paper published by Physics in Medicine & Biology (IOP & IPEM) out of more than 3,000 articles since 2012.
+Its main publication, Thielemans, Tsoumpas, et al (2012), received the 2017 Rotblat Medal as the most cited research paper published by Physics in Medicine & Biology (IOP & IPEM) from 2012 to 2017.
 Dr Tsoumpas is co-administrator and member of the development team.
-He co-organises an annual User's meeting during the IEEE Medical Imaging Conference.
+He co-organises annually the corresponding users’ & developers’ meeting during the IEEE Medical Imaging Conference.

-CCP-PET-MR: Dr Tsoumpas is a Working Group Member of this collaborative computational project which aims at developing a platform for synergistic PET-MR reconstruction.
-In addition, Dr Tsoumpas is Co-investigator of a recently awarded Flagship Project which aims to develop a framework for efficient synergistic spatiotemporal reconstruction of PET-MR dynamic data.
-He co-organises Training Schools and Workshops on this theme.
-Both projects are led by Dr Kris Thielemans (UCL) and funded by EPSRC.
+CCP-SyneRBI: Dr Tsoumpas was a co-investigator of this collaborative computational project which aims at developing a platform for synergistic image reconstruction.
+In addition, Dr Tsoumpas was a co-investigator of the related Flagship Project which aims to develop a framework for efficient synergistic spatiotemporal reconstruction of PET-MR dynamic data.
+He co-organised Training Schools and Workshops on this theme.
+Both projects have been led by Professor Kris Thielemans (UCL) and funded by EPSRC.

 SAFIR: An active collaboration led by ETH Zurich which aims to building an innovative, high rate PET insert for MRI to be used for quantitative dynamic small animal imaging inside the bore of a commercial 7T MRI preclinical Bruker 70/30 scanner at the University Zurich.
 The project targets an unprecedented temporal resolution (about 5 seconds) and truly simultaneous PET/MR acquisition.